On the Impact of Approximation Errors on Extreme Quantile Estimation with Applications to Functional Data Analysis: General framework

-where $p\in(0, 1)$ is small.
-The Hill estimator $\tilde\gamma_n$, introduced in \cite{hill1975}, is one of the most well-known estimators for the extreme value index $\gamma > 0$ in the case of regularly varying random variables.
-Consistency of the Hill estimator was first established in \cite{mason1982} under i.i.d.\ heavy-tailed random variables, when $k = k_n \to\infty$, $k/n\to 0$, as $n\to\infty$.
-Also, asymptotic normality of the Hill estimator has been studied by various authors \cite{haeusler1985, hall1982}.
-In asymptotic results for the extreme quantile estimator, it is often assumed that $p = p_n$ and $p\to 0$ fast as $n\to\infty$.
-This is necessary since otherwise quantile $x_p$ would not be extreme for a sufficiently large sample size $n$.
-For a review about the Hill estimator and the extreme quantile estimator we refer to \cite{deHaan2007}.
+In asymptotic results for the extreme quantile estimator, it is often assumed that $q = q_n$ and $q\to 0$ fast as $n\to\infty$.
+This is necessary since otherwise quantile $x_q$ would not be extreme for a sufficiently large sample size $n$.
+Note that, as is customary in the extreme value theory literature, in \eqref{eq:hill_q_true} it is implicitly assumed $X_{n-k,n}>0$ since otherwise $\tilde{\gamma}_n$ is not well-defined.
+In practice this is the case with increasing probability when $n\to \infty$.

-For the asymptotic normality of the Hill estimator $\tilde\gamma_n$ and the extreme quantile estimator $\tilde x_p$, the regular variation condition is not sufficient, but instead a second-order condition is required, see e.g. \cite[Theorem 3.2.5]{deHaan2007} and \cite[Theorem 4.3.8]{deHaan2007}. \begin{definition}[Second-order regular variation] We say that $X$ satisfies second-order regular variation condition and denote $X\in 2RV_{\gamma, \rho}$ if the corresponding tail quantile function $U$ satisfies
+For the asymptotic normality of the Hill estimator $\tilde\gamma_n$ and the extreme quantile estimator $\tilde x_q$, conditions presented in Theorem \ref{theorem:heavy} are not sufficient, see~\cite[Theorem 3.2.5]{deHaan2007} and~\cite[Theorem 4.3.8]{deHaan2007}.
+Instead, we pose a second-order regular variation condition on $X$, denoted by $X\in 2RV_{\gamma, \rho}$, or an extended second-order regular variation condition, denoted by $X \in 2ERV_{\gamma, \tilde\rho}$.
+Here the second-order conditions are connected to $\rho$ and $\tilde\rho$ that are related to the rate at which the convergence in~\eqref{eq:regular-variation} occurs, and to the tail index $\gamma$.
+For precise definitions, see Definition \ref{def:2rv} and Definition \ref{def:2erv}.